Need for speed still being met at Mooresville pit stop

 For some, it provides an outlet for activity at a time when practically all sports and the majority of additional available athletic outlets are also off limits.

-GoPro, an integral part of the Mooresville landscape since opening in October of 2012, provides the public karts that are advertised as being able to reach speeds of as much as 55 miles-per-hour.
+GoPro, an integral part of the Mooresville landscape since opening in October of 2012, provides the public karts that are advertised as able to reach speeds of 55 miles-per-hour.

 Some of the personal go-karts in storage, however, are able to exceed that limit.

-Gary Willis serves as the pit crew chief for his competitive driver that sits behind karts capable of closing in on more than 70 mph when appearing in major races.
+Gary Willis serves as the pit crew chief for his competitive driver; his karts are capable of closing in on more than 70 mph when appearing in major races.

 Willis helps keep the fleet of go-karts piloted by rising sports star Connor Zilisch ready to roll.